-We can divide the quantitative research questions into three types.
 Each of these type helps you gather unique insights.
 You can determine which research question types to use based on the type of data you want to gather and the research objective.

 It simply implies that you want to gather information about variables that you are trying to quantify or measure.
 Descriptive research questions help gather a customer’s opinion about variables you want to measure.

 Descriptive research questions focus mostly on one group and one variable.
 Rarely do these questions include multiple groups and variables.
 Here are a few examples of descriptive research questions

 We have shared a few questions that you can use as an inspiration to create your own research question.
 You can use the following quantitative research question examples for your market research.

 Let’s look at a few examples of quantitative research question types.

 Question 1: How much fast food do Americans consume per week?

 Question 2: How often do students between the ages of 15 – 18 use Facebook weekly?

 Question 3: How often do male and female university students use a food delivery app monthly?

 Question 4: What is the preferred choice of cuisine of the Italians?